 A new giveaway is up on the Cleveland Handmade page, a very pretty fused glass necklace from glasfuzion.
 Entering is really simple, so go do it!

-I did end up having to change my Wordpress theme after all.
+I did end up having to change my WordPress theme after all.
 I loved my time with Adam Freetly’s widgetized version of DePo Clean, but it got really glitchy after my latest WordPress upgrade, and I never was able to figure out how to make the photos do what I wanted them to do, so it was time to move on.
 I present you with my own customized version of Clean Home by Bryan Helmig.
 Please let me know if you notice anything weird about the way it acts.
-Several users have posted on Wordpress forums about problems with comments links, but I haven’t come across any in my testing.
+Several users have posted on WordPress forums about problems with comments links, but I haven’t come across any in my testing.
 I’m not thrilled about the text button used to submit comments, but that will have to wait for another day.

 Our Cleveland Handmade appearance on Kickin’ It with Kenny on Fox 8 has been confirmed for Friday, July 31, sometime around 7:20 a.m.
 Just waiting for a call back from the intern to figure out the exact details.